Loading...

 In This Article

-DOB NOW address update deadline **April 17, 2026** is easy to miss, but it can create real problems for NYC building owners if official notices go to the wrong place.
+DOB NOW address update deadline April 17, 2026 is easy to miss, but it can create real problems for NYC building owners if official notices go to the wrong place.
 If your building’s filings are handled by an expeditor, engineer, architect, or management company, you should still confirm the DOB NOW account details are correct.
-This post breaks down what the update is, who it affects, and a simple checklist to reduce risk.

 That sounds administrative, but your DOB NOW mailing address can affect where time-sensitive items go, like: